MeasuringPolyphony/mp_editor/README.md

 ### Running the Editor

-To run the editor. run `ng serve` from where this README is.
+To run the editor, run `npm install` and then `ng serve` from where this README is.
 Then open [http://localhost:4200](http://localhost:4200) in the browser.

 ## Development server